Needlepoint: Patterns

 Commercial designs for needlepoint may be found in different forms: hand-painted canvas, printed canvas, trammed canvas, charted canvas, and free-form.

 In hand-painted canvas, the design is painted on the canvas by the designer, or painted to their specifications by an employee or contractor.
 Canvases may be stitch-painted, meaning each thread intersection is painstakingly painted so that the stitcher has no doubts about what color is meant to be used at that intersection.
 Alternatively, they may be hand-painted, meaning that the canvas is painted by hand but the stitcher will have to use their judgment about what colors to use if a thread intersection is not clearly painted.
-Hand-painted canvases allow the stitcher to give free range to their creativity with threads and unique stitches by not having to pay attention to a separate chart.
+Hand-painted canvases allow for more creativity with different threads and unique stitches by not having to pay attention to a separate chart.
 In North America this is the most popular form of needlepoint canvas.

 Printed canvas is when the design is printed by silk screening or computer onto the needlepoint canvas.
 Printing the canvas in this means allows for faster creation of the canvas and thus has a lower price than Hand-Painted Canvas.
 However, care must be taken that the canvas is straight before being printed to ensure that the edges of the design are straight.
 Designs are typically less involved due to the limited color palette of this printing method.
 The results (and the price) of printed canvas vary extensively.
 Often printed canvases come as part of kits, which also dramatically vary in quality, based on the printing process and the materials used.
 This form of canvas is widely available outside North America.

 On a trammed canvas the design is professionally stitched onto the canvas by hand using horizontal stitches of varying lengths of wool of the appropriate colours.
 The canvas is usually sold together with the wool required to stitch the trammed area.
 The stitcher then uses tent stitch over the horizontal lines with the trame stitches acting as an accurate guide as to the colour and number of stitches required.
 This technique is particularly suited to designs with a large area of mono-colour background as such areas do not require tramming, reducing the cost of the canvas and allowing the stitcher to choose the background colour themselves.
 The Portuguese island of Madeira is the historic centre for the manufacture of trammed canvases.